HD60Hz/squad-lab1-store/README.md

 ---

 ### Scraping
 Till now, we have being focusing only on super motivated eager managers that are ready to spend time managing the inventory product by product.
 There are a lot of LAZY managers out there that have the need to run their store and have an automatically collected inventory from a remote place.
-This is just a stupid and naive functionality that we will add to introduce : _Scraping the web_
+This is just a stupid and naive functionality that we will add to introduce: _Scraping the web_

-Web Scraping is simply the action of extracting data from websites.
-The "Web" part of the term reference the use of the World Wide Web and generally its popular protocol : _HTTP_.
+[Web Scraping](https://en.wikipedia.org/wiki/Web_scraping) is simply the action of extracting data from websites.
+The **Web** part of the term reference the use of the _World Wide Web_ and generally its popular protocol: _HTTP_.
 Scraping can be done manually by a hard working person but normally it refers to the use of an automated process (bot, web crawler) to retrieve data into some kind of database for future uses (ex: Data analysis)

 Unless we want to create a complex and intelligent scraping (crawler-like) system that will automatically analyse different website structures and dynamically search for the targeted information, the common way of conceptualizing a scraper involve analysing manually the unique and unchanged structure of a single website then code accordingly